christian-brice/LIBRA-ROS2-Tools/README.md

 Build a `ros2 bag record` command for your selected sensors by using the topic lists in the following subsections.
 Topics under ["Common"](#common) should always be captured.
 See [docs/ROS_COMMANDS.md "`record`"](./docs/ROS_COMMANDS.md#record) for more details.

 When replaying data, you must launch the following nodes.
-See the launch files for relevant launch parameters.
+See `rtabmap_unified.launch.py` for relevant launch parameters.

 - `robot_state_publisher`
 - `rgbd_odometry` or `stereo_odometry`